-I should start this by telling you a little story.
+I will start by telling you a little story.
 This is perhaps a little scary because I’m giving you the opportunity to judge my parenting skills.
 Two years ago we had the opportunity to bring two little boys into our home.
-Derek and I were nervous because although we loved children we had never been parents before.
-This occasion presented us with the challenge of doubling our family overnight, but we felt like this was an opportunity that we could not pass up.
+Derek and I were nervous because although we loved children, we had never been parents before.
+This occasion presented us with the challenge of doubling our family overnight, but we felt like this was a God size opportunity that we could not pass up.

 Enter Hayden and Landen… Hayden was quiet and reserved.
 He was also very protective of his younger brother.
 Landen on the other hand was very excitable and also a little clumsy.
 Neither of the boys quite knew what to think of my cooking.
 I had recently made some serious lifestyle changes to my diet and decided that I wanted to feed my family the healthiest foods possible.
 This created some interesting drama for our new little family.

 Week 2 I served meat and vegetables for dinner.
 Landen decided that he did not want to eat his celery.
 So after 20 minutes sitting at the table refusing to eat his celery, I told him that if he didn’t finish it he would not get a Sonic drink.
 He immediately agreed to this and got up to go play with his toys.
 Later that evening we left to go to Sonic.
 Landen sat there quietly as I placed our orders and waited for our drinks to come.
 As soon as the lady came to the car to give us our drinks, Landen immediately started crying as loud as he possibly could.
 I reminded him that he chose to not get dessert when he didn’t finish his celery.
 (Although I doubt that he heard me over his wailing.)